jdiaz/simplish/README.md

 ### Acknowledgements

-This project is heavily influenced by learnings from the book [Writing an interpreter in Go](https://interpreterbook.com/) by Mitchell Hashimoto.
+This project is heavily influenced by learnings from the book [Writing an interpreter in Go](https://interpreterbook.com/) by Thorsten Ball.
 If you are interested in programming language design, interpreters, and compilers I highly recommend his work.